VolkanSah/brain-Neuro-Simulator/README.md

 - "It works on my machine" was said unironically
 - The production incident was definitely not my fault
 - The solution was a single character typo
+- You questioned your career choice at least 7 times

 If you've ever had a "plöööt" moment, this is for you.